juanferrer/session-reports/campaigns/_heroes_for_ghosts/recaps/recap-65.md

 We left the asteroid and towards the refuelling station, and then towards Sanctum Station.

 Apparently the refuelling station is where Bebe’s crew got infected.
 He said only 4 engineers are there, so they probably are dead now.
-Also, the infecting “form” of these creatures is different from the one that “hatches” (macabre, but I can’t find a better word).
-Bebe called them “big teeth”.
+Also, the infecting "form" of these creatures is different from the one that "hatches" (macabre, but I can’t find a better word).
+Bebe called them "big teeth".
 It’s gonna be fun.
 As we arrived, Bebe confirmed the worst case scenario: 4 big-teeth and however many infecting forms as there were at the start.

 Here’s the plan: